ShivprasadSagare/temp_xalign/README.md

 Download and unzip the data in data/ directory, using this link https://drive.google.com/file/d/1ancr8wa8gIWKrmOybi2UahAteaqFst_C/view?usp=sharing

 Then , run `run_finetine.sh`, with appropriate parameters in it (epochs:30, checkpoint_path:'wandb').
+Please keep checkpoint_path as 'wandb' only, exact location in the cloud is hardcoded in the script inside, we don't need to tweak it.

 2.11 finetuning_HRTQRQT_english_pretrained_ckpt_on_only_HRT_dataset